 Signs of skin aging can be noticed in hyperpigmentation, easily inflamed or irritated skin, static wrinkles, lack of skin firmness, sagging, and drooping.
 But even though collagen levels drop significantly after age 50, a healthy lifestyle and an alkaline diet can keep you looking young well into your older years!

-In fact, it is our acidic bodily terrain and degeneration of the human body through the accumulation of acidic waste and inflammation over time that leads to the slow decay of the body.
-In order to keep the body hydrated and alkaline (a precondition for healthy skin), a raw and organic diet is essential!
-I’ve seen its incredible benefits in my own father’s wellness journey and ways it promotes youthfulness and vitality into old age.
+It is our acidic bodily terrain and degeneration of the human body through the accumulation of acidic waste and inflammation over time that leads to the slow decay of the body.
+To keep the body hydrated and alkaline (a precondition for healthy skin), a raw and organic diet is essential!
+I’ve seen its incredible benefits in my own father’s wellness journey and the ways it promotes youthfulness and vitality into old age.